rails/rails/guides/source/getting_started.md

 |test/|Unit tests, fixtures, and other test apparatus.
 These are covered in [Testing Rails Applications](testing.html).|
 |tmp/|Temporary files (like cache and pid files).|
 |vendor/|A place for all third-party code.
 In a typical Rails application this includes vendored gems.|
+|.gitignore|This file tells git which files (or patterns) it should ignore.
+See [Github - Ignoring files](https://help.github.com/articles/ignoring-files) for more info about ignoring files.

 Hello, Rails!
 -------------